Captainruss268/SystemInfo/README.md

 ## Project Status

-✅ **Complete** - This full-stack system monitoring application is ready to use with real-time data visualization, comprehensive error handling, and professional UI design.
+🚧 **Work in Progress** - This full-stack system monitoring application has core functionality complete, with real-time data visualization and interactive charts.
+Ongoing improvements include enhancing the user interface and adding advanced features for better performance tracking.